libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

 anything with that pointer, it only stores it.

 A widget in a concrete UI can use that to store a counterpart to a different type of item, for example a Qt QListWidgetItem.
-This serves as the connection between the abstract libyui world and a concrete toolkit like Qt or NCurses.
+This serves as a connection between the abstract libyui world and a concrete toolkit like Qt or NCurses.

-On the downside, YItem can only store a void pointer, and you have to type-cast that pointer to the correct type every time you use it.
+On the downside, YItem can only store a void pointer, and you have to type-cast that pointer (without any type checking for safety) to the correct pointer type every time you use it.

 On the side of the concrete Qt or NCurses widget it is advisable to store a pointer to the corresponding YItem in each item to access the YItem efficiently.

-YItem also provides an _index_ by which it can be identified.
-Similarly to the _data_ pointer, YItem only stores it for use from the outside; the application has to set the index and make sure it is really unique within that widget.
+YItem also provides an _index_ by which it can be uniquely identified.
+Similarly to the _data_ pointer, YItem only stores it for use from the outside;
+the application has to set the index and make sure it is really unique within its context.

 YItem has some subclasses: